With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 Firstly, non-physical valuations are no longer the only option.
 The government has said that surveyors can carry out physical valuations for lenders and even surveys for borrowers – as long as surveyors and households follow government guidelines.

 Secondly, non-physical valuations are for the lender – not the borrower – and they aren’t anything new.
 Lenders have been using non-physical valuation methods for a while, particularly as part of a remortgage process.
 It’s just that they became our only option at one point during the lockdown.
 They’ve proven a successful solution for many lenders.

 See our guide for more information on types of house valuations and surveys.

 Are Removal Companies Operating?

-Removals companies are now allowed to return to work (13/05/2020), which means you should be able to hire them to help you move into your new property, but you should contact them as far ahead of your move as possible.
+Removals companies are allowed to operate which means you can hire them to help you move into your new property, but you should contact them as far ahead of your move as possible.

 Should I Wait to Buy a Property?

 If you want to qualify for the Stamp Duty holiday your transaction needs to complete by 31/03/21.